 Note: The following Rule from the Rules of Golf Rule 13 c Ball Resting Against Flagstick in Hole If a player’s ball comes to rest against the flagstick left in the hole: If any part of the ball is in the hole below the surface of the putting green, the ball is treated as holed even if the entire ball is not below the surface.

 - Bunkers: As the rakes have been removed from the course the Committee recognises that bunkers may not be smoothed as effectively as when rakes are on the course.
 A player in a bunker may lift their ball and replace it within one club length, but no nearer the hole, and still within the bunker.
 However, players are not allowed to smooth the area before placing the ball.
 Players are encouraged to smooth the area with their foot or club after the shot.
 (To keep to the spirit of this local rule it is expected that a wedge will be used to measure the one club length, rather than the longest club in your bag).

 - Course furniture: It has not been possible to remove all seats, bins, marker posts etc. from the course, although they have been taped off or sealed.
 All course furniture, that would normally be moved, and marker posts should be treated as an immovable obstruction (Rule 24-2 applies).

 - Pace of Play: It is essential to maintain social distancing at all times and to be conscious of the speed of play.
-Until further notice 4 balls will not be allowed, any members playing a competition, or part of a competition, in a 4 ball will be disqualified.
-The majority of members have found the rounds to be quicker since the return to golf, so please don’t let the fact of a card in your pocket slow you down!
+Until further notice 4 balls will be allowed, at every hour and half past the hour (eg, 12:00, 12:30…) The majority of members have found the rounds to be quicker since the return to golf, so please don’t let the fact of a card in your pocket slow you down!